Easing the Burden of Access and Cost

 Therapies consistent with Diabetes Canada’s Guidelines should be listed in a timely fashion.

-A formulary is a list of drug benefits available under government drug insurance plans, specifying who is covered (i.e. seniors, people receiving social assistance), which drugs and medical devices (such as syringes, lancets, blood glucose test strips or insulin pumps) are paid for and at what percentage of the cost.
+A formulary is a list of drug benefits available under government drug insurance plans, specifying who is covered (i.e. seniors, people receiving social assistance), which drugs, supplies and medical devices (such as syringes, lancets, blood glucose test strips or insulin pumps) are paid for and at what percentage of the cost.

-Once a new drug is approved by Health Canada, the drug manufacturer makes a submission to health officials in each jurisdiction for the drug to be listed on the respective formularies.
+Once a new drug is approved by Health Canada, the drug manufacturer makes a submission to health officials in each jurisdiction for the drug to be listed on each of the respective formularies.
 An expert advisory committee reviews the therapeutic benefits and/or economic impact of the drug on the province/territory and makes a recommendation to the relevant Ministry of Health.
 Treasury Board approval may be required.
 Listing a drug on the formulary determines its accessibility through the public drug insurance plan.
-Private sector drug plans may develop their own drug benefit policies; however, some follow provincial formularies and pricing policies.
+Private sector drug plans may develop their own drug benefit policies, however, some follow provincial formularies and pricing policies.